 Checkbox

 Checkbox design is based on three elements: Icon, Container, Label, and optional Description.
 Together, these parts ensure a functional, intuitive, and aesthetically cohesive Checkbox.
 A Checkbox should always include a label.
-However, in cases where it's omitted, the Checkbox functions as a standalone element, suitable when its purpose is obvious in the context, like in application panels.
+However, in cases where it's omitted, its functions as a standalone element, suitable when its purpose is obvious in the context, like in application panels.

 Checkbox component UI Design anatomy